datawire/todo/README.md

 already have one, you can pick apart what you like from this and ignore or adapt the rest.

-The application consists of 4 services:
+The application consists of 6 services:

-  - A tasks service (currently a stub) but notionally responsible for remembering whatever tasks a user might want to do.
+  - A tasks service (currently a simple facade around mongo) but notionally responsible for remembering whatever tasks a user might want to do.

   - A search service (currently a stub) but notionally responsible enabling users to find particular tasks on demand.